cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 2. return a
 ~~~

-The following function computes the endomorphism psi for points on the BLS12-381
+The following function computes the endomorphism psi for points on the
-curve defined over GF(p^2).
+elliptic curve E defined in {{suites-bls12381-g2}}.

 ~~~
 psi(xn, xd, yn, yd)

-Input: P, the point (xn / xd, yn / yd) on the BLS12-381 curve
+Input: P, the point (xn / xd, yn / yd) on the curve E (see above).
-       containing the subgroup G2.
 Output: Q, a point on the same curve.

 Constants: